In Iran, a massive cemetery struggles to keep up with virus

 The wails of loved ones echo across the expanse of freshly dug graves that await the next funeral.

-Associated Press writers Jon Gambrell in Dubai, United Arab Emirates, and Nasser Karimi in Tehran, Iran, contributed to this report.
+Associated Press writers Jon Gambrell in Dubai, United Arab Emirates, and Nasser Karimi and Amir Vahdat in Tehran, Iran, contributed to this report.

 Follow Mohammad Nasiri on Twitter at www.twitter.com/moenasiri.